open-cluster-management-io/ocm/README.md

     EOF
     ```

-### Deploy spoke(Klusterlet) with Detached mode
+### Deploy spoke(Klusterlet) with Hosted mode

-We support deploy the Klusterlet(registration-agent, work-agent) outside of managed cluster, called `Detached` mode, and we define the cluster where the Klusterlet runs as management-cluster.
+We support deploy the Klusterlet(registration-agent, work-agent) outside of managed cluster, called `Hosted` mode, and we define the cluster where the Klusterlet runs as management-cluster.

 1. Set env variables.
    ```shell